-Value Added Tax (VAT) is a tax on the sale of goods and services.
+Value Added Tax (VAT) is a tax on the supply of goods and services.
 The tax is administered in the UK by Her Majesty's Revenue and Customs (HMRC).
-VAT on purchases is known as input tax, with VAT on sales known as output tax.
+VAT incurred on purchases is known as "input tax" and is usually recovered from HMRC.
+VAT charged on sales is known as "output tax" and is paid to HMRC.